MishraLokesh/Appointy_Instagram_API/README.md

 # Simple GO Lang REST API

-> Simple RESTful API to create, read, update and delete books.
-No database implementation yet
+> Simple Instagram API to create, read posts using MongoDB for the database implementation

 ## Quick Start